Gynaecomastia

 Risks and Complications Of Gynaecomastia Surgery

-The majority of patients who undergo gynaecomastia surgery are delighted with the results and procedure, although common complaints include bruising, swelling and numbness.
+The majority of patients who undergo gynecomastia surgery are delighted with the results and procedure, although common complaints include bruising, swelling and numbness.
 Uncommon complications can include infection, haematoma, delayed healing/scar necrosis/skin loss, seroma formation and thickened scar.
 Uncommon risks of general anaesthesia such as respiratory or cardiac compromise and deep vein thrombosis.

 Liposuction removes fat cells and, although these cells do not come back, other fat cells can occur in the same area.
 It is unusual to have irregularities, although over time these can develop.
-Your body contour will also change and irregularities can become more apparent with any weight fluctuations in weight.
-Although tissue is removed during gynaecomastia surgery, the aim is to reduce the volume, instead of removing all tissue.
-The final result of gynaecomastia surgery takes a number of months to become apparent.
+Your body contour will also change and irregularities can become more apparent with any fluctuations in weight.
+Although tissue is removed during gynecomastia surgery, the aim is to reduce the volume, instead of removing all tissue.
+The final result of gynecomastia surgery takes a number of months to become apparent.

 If the levels of testosterone drops, then oestrogen can cause the breast tissue to grow.
 Most teenage boys will experience some degree of breast enlargement during puberty, but as hormone levels begin to stabilise, the effects can subside.

-Although you will see improvements in your general health and physical appearance if you increase the amount of exercise you do, exercise and diet alone aren’t leading contributors to reducing the appearance of gynaecomastia.
+Although you will see improvements in your general health and physical appearance if you increase the amount of exercise you do, exercise and diet alone aren’t leading contributors to reducing the appearance of gynecomastia.

-Gynaecomastia surgery takes between 1-2 hours to complete and you may need to stay in hospital overnight to ensure proper healing.
-Male gynaecomastia surgery is typically carried out under general anaesthetic.
+Gynecomastia surgery takes between 1-2 hours to complete and you may need to stay in hospital overnight to ensure proper healing.
+Male gynecomastia surgery is typically carried out under general anaesthetic.
 First, a cut is made around the nipple.
 Then, either using liposuction, a surgical knife or combination of the two, excess glandular tissue is removed from your breast.
 If a lot of tissue needs to be removed, then your nipple may need to be repositioned, but this will be discussed during your consultation.
 Once the surgery is complete, the area will be dressed and bandaged and you’ll then be taken to recovery.

 Contact Us Now